Timah Whiskey To ReissJaden Wine: Best Malaysian Wines And Spirits

 An award-winning brand with strong Malaysian roots, Timah Whiskey is a double-peated dram with tropical notes.
 The first whiskey from the country to get global recognition, it originated from Ipoh and has bagged awards such as a silver medal at the 2020 World Spirits Competition and the Best Malaysian Whisky award at the International Whisky Competition 2021.

 With a 40 percent ABV (alcohol content by volume) Timah Whiskey is made from peat, a natural plant-based fuel source, which is burned to provide the heat to dry malted barley.
 This imparts the characteristic smokey flavour and aroma.
-It is priced at RM 219.
+It is priced at RM 219 (S$65).

 Find out more about the brand here.